Keeping kids active over Christmas

-New sports for the new year: why it's important to switch up your exercise
+New activities for the new year: why switch up your exercise?

-When it comes to exercise, most of us have our favourite activities.
+Most of us have our favourite physical activities.
 But trying something new, or varying the exercise we do, can make a real difference to many areas of our overall health and fitness.
-We look at why you should switch up your exercise routine and try something new for 2021.
+We look at why you should switch up your exercise routine and try something different this new year.

 Working smarter, and harder

-If we're often jogging the same route, or mainly get our exercise from a trusted yoga DVD, it's likely that our bodies have become used to a certain pattern of movement.
-Changing the form of exercise we do may 'wake up' our muscles and encourage them to work harder.
+If we're often jogging the same route, or mainly getting our exercise from a trusted yoga DVD, it's likely that our bodies have become used to a certain pattern of movement.
+Changing the form of exercise we do may wake up our muscles and encourage them to work harder.

 Plus, chances are if we're jogging the same old route, or performing the same movements, we may not be pushing ourselves as hard as we could.
 "When certain exercises become too familiar we don't push ourselves as hard," explains Millington.
 "Switching to a different form of exercise encourages us to work a little differently and push ourselves harder as a result."